muratk3n/thirdwave/en/README.md

 Will that uploaded to their archives?
 It had Raj Patel, talked abt Coke in Mexico, etc.

-Anyone watching that would be more scared of American Coca-Cola than the American military.
+Anyone watching that would be warier of American Coca-Cola than the American military.

 ---